310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Chiaki grin %}
 Good morning!

 Excuse me, I’d like vegetables!
-Anything is fine, so long as it isn't eggplants!
+Anything is fine, as long as it isn't eggplants!
 {% endbubble %}

 {% bubble Kanata v2 %}